lmweber/diffcyt/README.md

 ```

-To run the examples in the package vignette, the `HDCytoData` and `CATALYST` packages from Bioconductor are also required.
+To run the examples in the package vignette and generate additional visualizations, the `HDCytoData` and `CATALYST` packages from Bioconductor are also required.

 ```{r}
 BiocManager::install("HDCytoData")